Anthony Eden: In opposition, 1945–1951

 After the Labour Party won the 1945 election, Eden went into opposition as Deputy Leader of the Conservative Party.
 Many felt that Churchill should have retired and allowed Eden to become party leader, but Churchill refused to consider the idea.
 As early as the spring of 1946, Eden openly asked Churchill to retire in his favour.
 He was in any case depressed by the end of his first marriage and the death of his eldest son.
 Churchill was, in many ways, only "part-time Leader of the Opposition" because of his many journeys abroad and his literary work, and left the day-to-day work largely to Eden, who was largely regarded as lacking a sense of party politics and contact with the common man.
 In the opposition years, however, he developed some knowledge about domestic affairs and created the idea of a "property-owning-democracy", which Margaret Thatcher's government attempted to achieve decades later.
 His domestic agenda is overall considered to be centre-left.

+During the Palestine Emergency, Eden narrowly avoided assassination by the Stern Gang via a letter bomb sent by Betty Knouth and Yaakov Levstein.
+Eden carried a letter bomb in his suitcase for a whole day, thinking it was a Whitehall pamphlet that he would read later in the day.
+He only realized it was a bomb after being warned by the police, who were informed by MI5.
+In September 1947, a Belgian court sentenced Knouth to one year in prison and Levstein to eight months in prison for illegally transporting explosives with intent to commit a felony.

 Return to government, 1951–1955

 In 1951 the Conservatives returned to office and Eden became Foreign Secretary for a third time.
 Churchill was largely a figurehead in the government, and Eden had effective control of British foreign policy for the second time, with the decline of the empire and the intensifying of the Cold War.
-Churchill wanted to appoint Eden Deputy Prime Minister as well as Foreign Secretary, but the King objected and said that the office did not exist in the UK constitution and might interfere with his ability to appoint a successor.
+Churchill wanted to appoint Eden Deputy Prime Minister as well as Foreign Secretary, but King George VI objected and said that the office did not exist in the British constitution and might interfere with his ability to appoint a successor.
 Thus, Eden was not appointed Deputy Prime Minister.
 However, he still considered himself Churchill's "second-in-command" and had been regarded as Churchill's "crown prince" since 1942.